Mark Steven Fidrych

 Nicknamed "The Bird" because of his resemblance to the Sesame Street character "Big Bird", pitcher Mark Fidrych was one of baseball's all-time greatest quirky characters.
 His idiosyncrasies included talking to the ball, shaking the hands of his infielders after a good play, and patting the mound to smooth it out.

 Fidrych was signed by the Detroit Tigers and scout Joe Cusick as a 10th round pick in the 1974 amateur draft out of high school.
 At the age of 21, Fidrych made the Tigers out of spring training in 1976.
 After seeing very limited action as a reliever in the early part of the season (1 inning of work in the first six weeks), Fidrych was given a spot start on May 15th, which he won.
 After one more spot start in late May, he was added to the rotation on May 31st.
-He then proceeded to reel off a string of complete-game victories, and his dominating performance and colourful mound antics made him an instant nationwide star (and 1976 All-Star) on a mediocre fifth-place Tigers squad.
-His celebrity status, in fact, transcended the world of baseball; he was an eminiently quotable character to whom the national media took an instant shine. <As an example of his appeal, Fidrych was the first athlete to make the cover of Rolling Stone.
+He then proceeded to reel off a string of complete-game victories, and his dominating performance and colorful mound antics made him an instant nationwide star (and 1976 All-Star) on a mediocre fifth-place Tigers squad.
+His celebrity status, in fact, transcended the world of baseball; he was an eminently quotable character to whom the national media took an instant shine.
+As an example of his appeal, Fidrych was the first athlete to make the cover of Rolling Stone.

-Within the world of baseball, and especially in Detroit, in 1976 Fidrych was a star of massive proportions.
-His 18 home starts (out of 81 home games) accounted for half of Detroit's attendance figures that year, and he was a popular draw on the road, too.
+Within the world of baseball, and especially in Detroit, in 1976, Fidrych was a star of massive proportions.
+His 18 home starts (out of 81 home games) accounted for half of Detroit's attendance figure that year, and he was a popular draw on the road, too.
 Statistically, he was also a marvel: in essentially only two-thirds of a season, Fidrych pitched 250 innings and won 19 games with the sub-.500 Detroit Tigers, was the American League Rookie of the Year and the runner-up for the Cy Young Award.
 He also led the league in ERA, and in complete games with 24.